grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 A moment later the perennially resonant electric motor sounds died away.
 Cassandra turned the sonar mics back to face the dead stern of the boat.
 The signal strength indicator immediately shot up to a definite contact.
 "Absolutely confirmed, Captain Percy.
 I can hear the engine in the water.
 Sounds like another diesel."

-Percy looked at the signal strength dial and knew immediately that the contact had subversively crept closer to them under the sound of the _Gnat_'s diesel when it was running, and then even a bit closer than that by aligning themselves dead astern of the _Prospect_, where Cassandra could not hear well over the sound of the _Prospect_'s own prop turning.
-Based on the signal strength indicator, the contact was likely far closer than Percy was comfortable with now --- maybe twenty nautical miles.
+Percy looked at the sonar direction indicator and knew immediately that the contact had subversively crept closer to them under the sound of the _Gnat_'s diesel when it was running.
+Based on the signal strength indicator, the contact was likely far closer than Percy was comfortable with already --- maybe twenty nautical miles.
 "Fuck," was all she said.

 She climbed up to the control room and got Shakes back on the ship-to-ship.
 "Definitely a fuckin' contact, Shakes.
 Now it's your turn.
 Fire up the _Gnat_ and see if you can lead them off and away from us.
 Let's see if this scheme of ours works!"

-"Absolutely!
-Motherfuck..."
-The end of his oath was cut off by the whining start of the _Gnat_'s diesel engine, which came blaring over the ship-to-ship radio for a moment before Shakes took his thumb off the transmit button.
+*"Absolutely!
+Motherfuck..."* The end of his oath was cut off by the whining start of the _Gnat_'s diesel engine, which came blaring over the ship-to-ship radio for a moment before Shakes took his thumb off the transmit button.

 Percy flipped on the red night lighting.
 "Bastian --- don't move the fuckin' boat.
 Don't trim anything or let her make any fuckin' sounds at all."

 "Dead-silent-crypt drift, got it Captain," said Bastian.

 Percy slid down to the sonar compartment again and tapped Cassandra on the shoulder.
 "Stay on both the new contact and the _Gnat_, Cassandra.
 I'm going to wake Hemi."
 Percy disappeared down the ladder to crew quarters and returned a minute later with Hemi's big form following her up from below.
-He was still pulling on his tweed jacket and fixing his spectacles while he sat at the sonar station and put on the second headset.
+He was still pulling on his tweed jacket and fixing his spectacles in place while he sat at the sonar station and put on the second headset.

 Cassandra looked at him and pointed at the signal strength gauge and the bearing without saying anything.
 Hemi nodded while listening.